Annie Meinertzhagen: Marriage

 In March 1921, she married British soldier, intelligence officer and ornithologist Colonel Richard Meinertzhagen.
 She spent part of her honeymoon in research at Walter Rothschild's ornithological museum at Tring.

 In the further course of her ornithological studies she travelled to Copenhagen in 1921 to examine the collections of E. Lehn Schiøler, to Egypt and Palestine in 1923, to Madeira in 1925, and to India in the winter of 1925–26, when she joined her husband in an expedition to Sikkim and southern Tibet hunting birds and mammals in the Himalayas.
 She also gave birth to three children, Anne (born 1921), Daniel (born 1925) and Randle (born 1928).

-Annie Constance Meinertzhagen left £113,466 (net personalty £18,733) in her will to her husband if he should remain her widower and if he re-married he was to get an annuity of £1,200 and interest in their London home for life.
+Annie Constance Meinertzhagen left £113,466 (net personalty £18,733) in her will to her husband if he should remain her widower and if he remarried he was to get an annuity of £1,200 and interest in their London home for life.